indigo-astronomy/indigo/PROTOCOLS.md

 3. Number property items has 'target' attribute to distinguish between current and target item value for properties like CCD_EXPOSURE.

+4. Every property and every item may have optional attribute 'hints' containing presentation hints in CSS declaration syntax (see below for the list of defined properties and values).

 If protocol version 2.0 is used, INDIGO property and item names are used (more gramatically and semantically consistent), while if version 1.7 is used, names of  commonly used names are maped to their INDI counter parts.
 Also "Idle" property state is mapped to "Ok" state ("Idle" state is not used as a property state in INDIGO, just as a light item value).